cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 that contains single quotes (which may also hide as apostrophes in comments); these need to be escaped or possibly replaced by `%x27`.

-Finally, our approach lends support to extending `bsqual` in CDDL similar to the way this is done for CBOR diagnostic notation in {{-edn}}.
+Finally, the approach taken lends support to extending `bsqual` in CDDL similar to the way this is done for CBOR diagnostic notation in {{-edn}}.
 (Note that the processing of string literals now is quite similar between CDDL and EDN, except that CDDL has "`;`"-based end-of-line comments, while EDN has